Lockdown Alert System

 What happens when the Lockdown system is activated?

-- An alarm will sound when the plastic case on the button is lifted, similar to what happens when a fire alarm pull station cover is lifted.
+- A local alarm will sound when the plastic case on the button is lifted, similar to what happens when a fire alarm pull station cover is lifted.

 - When the button is pushed, a recording will play over the campus PA system in both English and Spanish repeating “Attention, Lockdown!
 Locks, Lights, Out of Sight!”
 The blue strobe lights will also activate throughout the campus, and law enforcement will be contacted to respond.

-- Campus staff will initiate Lockdown procedures immediately following activation of the alert system as they would if this announcement was made manually over the PA system by a staff member.
+- Campus staff will initiate Lockdown procedures immediately following activation of the alert system just as they would if the announcement was made manually over the PA system by a staff member.

 What the Lockdown system does not do.

-It will not manually lock doors throughout the campus; therefore, all Comal ISD Lockdown procedures will be followed by campus staff.
+The Lockdown Alert System will not manually lock doors throughout the campus; therefore, all Comal ISD Lockdown procedures must be followed by campus staff.
 This system only notifies that a Lockdown is needed from various points throughout the campus using the push buttons, strobe lights, and automated recording.

 How will this new system be incorporated into Lockdown drills?

-As the Lockdown Alert System is installed at all Comal ISD campuses, drill procedures and expectations will be modified to ensure that the system is also tested when Lockdown drills are conducted.
+Drill procedures and expectations will be modified to ensure that the system is tested when Lockdown drills are conducted.
 As with fire drills, it is important to test all procedures that could be used to inform the campus that a specific emergency action is needed.